CenterForOpenScience/OSFDocs/docs/projects/preprints.rst

     Show full text (clicking this shows an explanation of the license selected) Hide full text (this appears in place of Show full text when the user clicks to view the text)

 .. _todo: license FAQ currently links to the `Licensing help guide <http://help.osf.io/m/60347/l/611430-licensing>`.
-Update this section when the link is redirected.
+Update this section when the text changes.

-When the user selects "No license" from the drop-down menu, the Year and Copyright Holders fields appear below the menu.
+When the user selects "No license" from the drop-down menu, the "Year" and "Copyright Holders" fields appear below the menu.

 These two fields are required.
-In the Year field, the current year is entered automatically.
+In the "Year" field, the current year is listed automatically.
 If the user deletes the current year - e.g. "2017"- from the field, the year will reappear automatically in the field.
 To enter a different year, the user can delete the last 1-3 numbers and type in the correct year from there.
 If the user deletes the first number- e.g. "2"- the year will reappear automatically in the field.

 There is an option to "Apply this preprint license to my OSF project."
-The user can select "Yes" or "No".
+The user can select "Yes" or "No" to either extend or not extend the preprint license to their OSF project.
 "Yes" is selected automatically.
+Note that if the user selects "No license" option from the drop-down menu, they can choose to extend this license to their OSF project, as well.

 **The DOI section**
 In the DOI section (if the user's preprint has already been published in a journal), the user can enter their DOI of the associated journal into the DOI field.
 There is a message above the DOI field that reads::